This Keyword in Java with Examples

 B obj;

-// Declare a parameterized constructor whose parameter is obj of class type B.
+// Declare a parameterized constructor with a parameter obj of type class.

 A(B obj)